Transportation Asset Management

 5. Priorities for the Multi-Year Program

-Planning Horizon – how many Years does Multi-Year Plan cover?
-How often is it Update?
+- Planning Horizon – how many years does the Multi-Year Plan cover?
+How often is it Updated?